On reduction and normalization in the computational core: Introduction

-\item $M$ has a \emph{normal form} (\ie $M\redlc^* N$, for some $N$ normal).
+\item $M$ has a \emph{normal form} (\ie $M\redlc^* N$, for some $N$ $\lcc$-normal).

-\end{enumerate} The cornerstone of our analysis are \emph{factorization} results (also called \emph{semi-standardization} in the literature): any reduction sequence can be re-organized so to first performing specific steps and then everything else.
+\end{enumerate} As in \cite{Acc19}, the cornerstone of our analysis are \emph{factorization} results (also called \emph{semi-standardization} in the literature): any reduction sequence can be re-organized so as to first performing specific steps and then everything else.